PrefectHQ/prefect/docs/concepts/flows.md

     logger.info(f"Hello, {user_input.name}!")
 ```

-Calling this flow will block code execution and wait for resumption.
+Calling this flow will create a flow run and move it into a paused state.
+The flow will then block and wait for resumption.
 When resuming the flow run, users will be prompted to provide a value for the `name` field of the `UserNameInput` model.
 Upon successful validation, the flow run will resume, and the return value of the `pause_flow_run` will be an instance of the `UserNameInput` model containing the provided data.

 For more in-depth information on receiving input from users when pausing and suspending flow runs, see the [guide](/guides/receiving-input-when-paused.md).